Jayati Bhatia: Sasural Simar Ka and beyond (2011–present)

-In April 2011, Bhatia achieved the biggest (in terms of success) and immensely praised opportunity of her career in Colors TV's soap opera Sasural Simar Ka where she acted as Nirmala Devi Bhardwaj aka Mataji, the matriarch of the male lead's family.
+In April 2011, Bhatia achieved the biggest (in terms of success) and immensely praised opportunity of her career in Colors TV's soap opera Sasural Simar Ka where she acted as Nirmala "Mataji" Bharadwaj, the matriarch of the Bharadwaj family.
 The show became one of the most highest-rated television shows on TRP charts and made its position among the most longest-running Indian television series, before ending in March 2018 post a successful run of seven years continuously.

 Simultaneously along with Sasural Simar Ka shoot, she participated in the fifth season of reality show Jhalak Dikhhla Jaa in June 2012 but was eliminated from it the very next month.
 That year she voiced for actress Ileana D'Cruz's character in Anurag Basu's comedy-drama Barfi! which was a major financial hit with global earnings of over ₹175 crores.
 Her next simultaneous appearances with Sasural Simar Ka shoot were in Ananth Narayan Mahadevan's feature film Rough Book and the reality comedy series Comedy Nights Bachao.
 In 2017, she was seen in the film The Wishing Tree.

 Right after the end of Sasural Simar Ka in March 2018, Bhatia joined Star Plus's Naamkarann as antagonist Kamini Kapoor.
 The show culminated two months later, in May 2018.
 In August 2018, she began playing another antagonistic part of Roopa Mittal in Colors TV's Internet Wala Love until its wrap up in March 2019.
 By venturing into OTT, she made her digital debut in 2019 with the horror-comedy Bhoot Purva which streamed on OTT platform ZEE5.

 In 2020, Bhatia's first web series project Tansener Tanpura premiered on OTT platform Hoichoi.
 From August 2020 to January 2021 she worked as Nutan Jaiswal in Star Plus's rom-com Lockdown Ki Love Story.
 In the second season of web series Girls Hostel that streamed digitally on OTT platform SonyLIV, she starred as a dean.

-Bhatia is currently reprising her role as Gitanjali Devi Oswal, a new character, in the second season of Sasural Simar Ka entitled Sasural Simar Ka 2, which premiered on Colors TV and Voot on 26 April 2021.
+Bhatia played Geetanjali Gopichand Oswal, a new character in Sasural Simar Ka 2, which premiered on Colors TV and Voot on 26 April 2021 and ended on 7 April 2023.